 AAPM&R aims to be a leader in the implementation of the strategies and efforts related to opioids and pain management.
+Your Academy established a Pain Management and Opioid Task Force that is working to compose a comprehensive response to the physiatrist’s role in pain management and controlling opioid prescribing.
 The Academy is an active partner for national initiatives such as the AMA Task Force to Reduce Opioid Abuse, the National Pain Management Strategy, and the Multi-society Pain Workgroup (MPW).
 The Academy also actively monitors state legislation concerning opioid prescribing and pain management.

 Combating the Opioid Crisis